Acute Care CNA

-The cost of the program is currently estimated to be about $500 (subject to change).
+The total estimated cost of the program is $500 (subject to change).
 Fees include textbooks, parking, and enrollment fees.
 Eligibility for financial aid can help offset the cost.

 Enrollment is restricted to students who have applied during the application period and have been accepted into the program by the Nursing Office.
 The program accepts 20 students and 5 alternates.

 Applications will be reviewed in the order received.
 The first 20 applicants with a complete application packet will be accepted.
 All applicants will be notified of their status (i.e., accepted; alternate; not accepted) via SWC e-mail accounts after the application period closes, and after all applications have been reviewed.